microsoft/TaskWeaver/website/docs/customization/plugin/plugin_only.md

    Other types such as `DataFrame` are not allowed.
    Essentially, we consider these plugins only produce "text-like" output that can be directly consumed by the LLM.

-To enable the plugin-only mode, you can add the configuration `"session.plugin_only_mode": true` in the project configuration file `taskweaver_config.json`.
+To enable the plugin-only mode, you can add the configuration `"session.code_gen_mode": "plugin_only"` in the project configuration file `taskweaver_config.json`.

 ## Why do we need the plugin-only mode?